idymko/deploy-ml-to-cloud-with-fast-api/README.md

 Working in a command line environment is recommended for ease of use with git and dvc.
 If on Windows, WSL1 or 2 is recommended.

+In this project, you will apply the skills acquired in this course to develop a classification model on publicly available Census Bureau data.
+You will create unit tests to monitor the model performance on various data slices.
+Then, you will deploy your model using the FastAPI package and create API tests.
+The slice validation and the API tests will be incorporated into a CI/CD framework using GitHub Actions.

+Two datasets will be provided in the starter code on the following page to experience updating the dataset and model in git.

 # Environment Set up
 * **Option 1: Using pip and venv (Recommended)**
     * Ensure you have Python 3.13 installed